ragaeeb/das-js/content/blog/new-class-benefits-of-the-knowledge-of-the-salaf-over-the-knowledge-of-the-khalaf-taught-by-ash-shaykh-abu-abdir-rahmaan-muhammad-ali/index.md

 thumbnailUrl: https://i0.wp.com/thethinkingmuslim.com/wp-content/uploads/2013/04/fiqh.jpg
 ---

-As-salaamu 'alaikum wa rahmatullahi wa barakaatuh,
+As-salāmu ʿalaykum wa raḥmatullāhi wa barakātuh,

-Bismillahi walhamdulillah was-salaatu was-salaamu 'alaa Rasoolillah
+Bismillahi walḥamdulillāh was-ṣalātu was-salāmu 'alaa Rasūlillāh

-Dar As-Sahaba presents...
+Dār As-Ṣaḥāba presents...

 Benefits of the Knowledge of the Salaf over the Knowledge of the Khalaf

-By: Imaam ibn Rajab al-Hanbali (Raheemahullaah)
+By: Imām b.
+Rajab al-Ḥanbali (Raḥīmahullaah)

 Taught by:
-Ash-Shaykh Abu 'Abdir-Rahmaan Muhammad 'Ali
+Ash-Shaykh Abū 'Abdir-Raḥmān Muḥammad ʿAlī
-(Graduate of the Islamic University of Madeenah, Faculty of Hadeeth)
+(Graduate of the Islāmic University of Madīnah, Faculty of hadīth)

 Date & Time:

 - Every Sunday at 6:30pm EST

-- Every Monday, Wednesday and Friday at approx. 7:45-8:00pm EST (after 'Ishaa Prayer)
+- Every Monday, Wednesday and Friday at approx. 7:45-8:00pm EST (after ʿishāʾ Prayer)

 Location:
-Musalla As-Sahaba
+Muṣallá As-Ṣaḥāba

 (2835 Dumaurier Ave., Ramsey)

 This class is free for both brothers and sisters and we encourage you to benefit from this blessed knowledge and attend.
-Due to the small size of the Musalla, we ask you to please refrain from distracting others so we can all benefit from the lectures.
+Due to the small size of the Muṣallá, we ask you to please refrain from distracting others so we can all benefit from the lectures.

 Please pass on this message.

-Jazakumullahu khair.
+Jazākumullahu khair.

 To Listen Online: